-Staph can also spread easily from one person to another.
+Staph can also spread from one person to another.

 Staph germs are mostly spread by skin-to-skin contact (touching).
 A doctor, nurse, other health care provider, or even visitors may have staph germs on their body and then spread them to a patient.
 This can happen when:

 Also, a patient may have a staph infection before coming to the hospital.
-This can occur without the patient even being aware of it.
+This can occur without the person even being aware of it.

-In a few cases, patients can get staph infections by touching clothing, sinks, or other objects that have staph germs on them.
+In a few cases, people can get staph infections by touching clothing, sinks, or other objects that have staph germs on them.

 One type of staph germ, called methicillin-resistant Staphylococcus aureus (MRSA), is harder to treat.
-This is because MRSA is not killed by medicines used to treat ordinary staph germs.
+This is because MRSA is not killed by certain antibiotics used to treat ordinary staph germs.

 Common risk factors for developing a serious staph infection are:

-Anytime an area of your skin appears red, swollen, or crusty, a staph infection may be the cause.
+Any time an area of your skin appears red, swollen, or crusty, a staph infection may be the cause.
 The only way to know for sure is to have a test called a skin culture.
-To do the culture, your doctor may use a cotton swab to collect a sample from an open a wound, skin rash, or skin sore.
-A sample may also be taken from a wound, blood, or sputum (spit).
+To do the culture, your provider may use a cotton swab to collect a sample from an open wound, skin rash, or skin sore.
+A sample may also be taken from a wound, blood, or sputum (phlegm).
 The sample is sent to the lab for testing.

-The best way to prevent the spread of staph is for everyone to keep their hands clean.
+The best way to prevent the spread of staph for everyone is to keep their hands clean.
 It is important to wash your hands thoroughly.
+To do this:

 Alcohol-based gels may also be used if your hands are not visibly dirty.